ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Platform threads

 _Platform threads_ are _kernel-mode_ threads mapped one-to-one to _kernel-mode_ OS threads.
-The OS schedules OS threads and therefore, platform threads.
+The OS schedules OS threads and hence platform threads.
 The OS affects the thread creation time and the context switching time, as well as the number of platform threads.
-Platform threads usually have a large, fixed-size stack allocated in a process _stack segment_.
+Platform threads usually have a large, fixed-size stack allocated in a process _stack segment_ with page granularity.
 (For the JVM running on Linux x64 the default stack size is 1 MB, so 1000 OS threads require 1 GB of stack memory).
 So, the number of available platform threads is limited to the number of OS threads.

 >Platform threads are suitable for executing all types of tasks, but their use in long-blocking operations is a waste of a limited resource.

 ### Virtual threads

 _Virtual threads_ are _user-mode_ threads mapped many-to-many to _kernel-mode_ OS threads.
 Virtual threads are scheduled by the JVM, rather than the OS.
 A virtual thread is a regular Java object, so the thread creation time and context switching time are negligible.
-The stack size of virtual threads is much smaller than for platform threads and is dynamically sized.
+The stack of virtual threads is much smaller than for platform threads and is dynamically sized.
 When a virtual thread is inactive, its stack is stored in the JVM heap.
 Thus, the number of virtual threads does not depend on the limitations of the OS.

 >Virtual threads are suitable for executing tasks that spend most of the time blocked and are not intended for long-running CPU-intensive operations.

-Summary of quantitative differences between platform and virtual threads:
+A summary of the quantitative differences between platform and virtual streams:

 <table>